 Boundary Lines The outer perimeter lines around the field.
 They include the sidelines and back of the end zone lines.
-Line of Scrimmage (LOS) an imaginary line running through the point of the football and across the width of the field.
+Line of Scrim- mage (LOS) an imaginary line running through the point of the football and across the width of the field.
 Line-to-Gain The line the offense must pass to get a first down or score.
-Rush Line An imaginary line running across the width of the field seven yard (into the defensive side) from the line of scrimmage.
+Rush Line An imaginary line running across the width of the field seven yards (into the de- fensive side) from the line of scrimmage.
 Offense The team with possession of the ball.
 Defense The team opposing the offense to prevent it from advancing the ball.
-Passer The offensive player that throws the ball and may or may not be the quarterback.
+Passer The offensive player that throws the ball and may or may not be the quarter- back.
 Rusher The defensive player assigned to rush the quarterback to prevent him/ her from passing the ball by pulling his/her flags or by blocking the pass.
 Live Ball Refers to the period of time that the play is in action.
 Generally used in regard to penalties.
 Live ball penalties are considered part of the play and must be enforced before the down is considered complete.
 Dead Ball Refers to the period of time immediately before or after a play.
-WhistleSound made by an official using a whistle that signifies the play or a stop in the action for a timeout, halftime o the game.
+Whistle Sound made by an official using a whistle that signifies the end of the play or a stop in the action for a timeout, halftime or the end of the game.
 Inadvertent Whistle Official's whistle that is performed in error.
 Charging An illegal movement of the ball-carrier directly at a defensive player who has established position on the field.
 This includes lowering the head or initiating contact with a shoulder, forearm or the chest.
-Flag Guarding An illegal act by the ball-carrier to prevent a defender from pulling the ball-carrier's flags by stiff arm, lowering elbow or head or by blocking access to the runner's flags with a hand, arm or ball.
+Flag Guarding An illegal act by the ball-carrier to prevent a defender from pulling the ball- carrier's flags by stiff arm, lowering elbow or head or by blocking access to the runner's flags with a hand, arm or ball.
 Shovel Pass A legal forward pass across the LOS underhand, backhand or by pushing the ball forward.
 Lateral A backward or sideway toss of the ball by the ball-carrier.
-Unsportsmanlike Conduct A rude, confrontational or offensive behavior or language.
+Unsportsmanlike A rude, confrontational or offensive behavior or language.